 Cerner’s Ignite APIs also support FHIR, but the experience can vary depending on whether you’re dealing with traditional Cerner Millennium setups or newer Oracle transitions.
 Cerner systems are more fragmented across providers, which sometimes complicates testing and support.

-Cerner allows device data ingestion, but the implementation relies heavily on standardizing payloads and working closely with their developer network.
+Cerner enables device data ingestion, but the implementation relies heavily on standardizing payloads and collaborating closely with its developer network.
 You’ll often need to customize the integration flow per health system.

-Outside of Epic and Cerner, many RPM solutions deal with mid-market EHRs like Allscripts or eClinicalWorks.
+Outside of Epic and Cerner, many RPM solutions are compatible with mid-market EHRs, such as Allscripts or eClinicalWorks.
 While these platforms are often more flexible, their API coverage can be limited.
 In some cases, you may need to work with HL7 v2 interfaces or flat file transfers, which add complexity and latency to the process.

 Regardless of vendor, most successful RPM-EHR integrations revolve around a handful of FHIR resources:

-Using these resources consistently helps maintain interoperability across EHR systems and allows clinical teams to find the data where they expect it.
+Using these resources consistently helps maintain interoperability across EHR systems, allowing clinical teams to find the data where they expect it.

-We’ve worked with digital health companies that needed real-time RPM data integrated into hospital EHRs without disrupting workflows.
-In several cases, we’ve helped configure device ingestion pipelines that conform to Epic and Cerner’s FHIR models, using a modular approach that allows our clients to scale to multiple health systems without reworking the core architecture.
+We’ve worked with digital health companies that required real-time RPM data to be integrated into hospital EHRs without disrupting workflows.
+In several cases, we’ve helped configure device ingestion pipelines that conform to Epic and Cerner’s FHIR models, utilizing a modular approach that enables our clients to scale to multiple health systems without requiring rework of the core architecture.

 Once you understand the landscape, the next step is building the right approach.
 Integrating your remote patient monitoring platform with EHRs is not just about connecting APIs—it’s about making sure the data flows in a way that supports real-world clinical use.
 Here are the best practices we’ve found that consistently lead to smoother rollouts and better outcomes.

-If you’re building a frontend experience that launches inside the EHR (like a provider-facing dashboard), SMART on FHIR offers a standard method for authentication, authorization, and embedding.
+If you’re building a frontend experience that launches within the EHR (such as a provider-facing dashboard), SMART on FHIR provides a standard method for authentication, authorization, and embedding.
 It also ensures your app inherits the EHR’s security policies and patient context, avoiding extra logins and lookup steps.

 Related read: Building a SMART on FHIR App for Seamless EHR Integration for Remote Care

-For RPM data—especially vitals like heart rate, oxygen saturation, or weight—use well-defined FHIR resources like Observation, Device, and Patient.
-Avoid pushing custom payloads or free text, which makes the data hard to query, analyze, or bill against later.
+For RPM data—especially vital signs like heart rate, oxygen saturation, or weight—use well-defined FHIR resources, such as Observation, Device, and Patient.
+Avoid pushing custom payloads or free text, as this makes the data difficult to query, analyze, or bill against later.

 Break your integration into logical stages: